albertsokol/yolov3-tf2/README.md

 - Video processing functions for turning videos to frames and vice versa
 - Plenty of documentation and comments so you can easily see what's happening!

-Compatible Darknet-53 backbone pre-trained on ImageNet available at link
+Compatible Darknet-53 backbone pre-trained on ImageNet available for download [here](https://drive.google.com/drive/folders/1h9YnOuQO0CRSfrciwZHOhIDGlTzBT7UR?usp=sharing)

 ## Contents
 - [Demo](#Demo)